codevise/pageflow/doc/creating_page_types/custom_redux_modules.md

   };
 }
 ```
-Note that we need to pass a special `meta` property inside the action,
+Note that we need to pass a special `meta` property inside the action
 to keep track of which page the action is meant for.

 Now we define a reducer to handle the page state: